fstnetwork/Service-Friendly-Token-Standard/README.md

 However if we prohibit ERC-20 `transfer` just because of too many Tokens are sent to a smart contract that are unable to transfer the Token, it would be putting the cart before the horse.
 As this is not the fault of ERC-20 but the fault of the one who transfers the Tokens and the service provider.

 We intentionally used a different terms to express different functionality, most importantly different aims and different motives.
-Because we wanted to make Token-related transaction and transfer process to be intuitive and easy to plan, we have allow the mechanism for receiving smart contract to perform continuous actions and to replace the original calldata with the correct calldata by force, thus no one would be able to abuse any resources.
+Because we wanted to make Token-related transaction and transfer process to be intuitive and easy to plan, we have allowed the mechanism for receiving smart contract to perform continuous actions and to replace the original calldata with the correct calldata by force, thus no one would be able to abuse any resources.

 Imagine a single Ethereum transaction to perform a continuous `transferAndCall`, it is similar to putting a complex payment flow on chain, complex yet stream-lined procedure, and can be extensive, scalable by will, to achieve a service-friendly modularisation for Tokens.

-This is why this section is called **Service-Friendly**, because a Service-Friendly smart contract is easy to use, trustworthy, also to be able to integrate the business logics off-chain, to be able to do all of these on Ethereum, that’d be a blessing.
+This is why this section is called **Service-Friendly**, because a Service-Friendly smart contract is easy to use, trustworthy, also to be able to integrate the business logics off-chain, to be able to do all of these on Ethereum, that'd be a blessing.

 ### The improvements for Robust Tokenisation